krishops/mr-robogers-neighborhood/README.md

 Code: replaceBeep()
 Expect: true

+Test: "It should replace 1 with "Beep!" within the array"
+Code: replaceBeep()
+Expect: [0, "Beep!", 2, 3, 4, 5]

+Describe: replaceBoop()

 Test: "It should return true if an array contains 2"
+Code: replaceBoop()
+Expect: true

+Descrbe: replaceNeighbor()
 Test: "It should return true if an array contains 3"
+Code: replaceNeighbor()
+Expect: true

 Test: "It should replace 1 with "Beep!"